Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Words of encouragement, validation, comfort, mirroring, and cheerleading so that you can cultivate your own inner good enough parents, imaginal resources you can call upon in the absence of flesh and blood support when life gets tough.

-As strong as you are, even lions need to lick their wounds, and the words in these pep talks are meant as salve for when you hurt.
+As strong as you are, even lions need to lick their wounds, and the words in this pep talk is meant as salve for when you hurt.

 I hope that today’s essay, written from the perspective of a good enough grandfather, brings you some support and peace and comfort when and if you need it.